colejarczyk/doc/api/store.rst

 +-------------------------------------+----------------+----------------------------------------------------+

-To create a new store use the method below:
+To create a new store, use the method below:

 Example
 ^^^^^^^